awslabs/aws-well-architected-labs/Security/100 - Basic Identity & Access Management User and Group/README.md

-# Level 100: AWS Accounts & IAM
+# Level 100: Basic Identity & Access Management User and Group

 ## Introduction
 This hands-on lab will guide you through the introductory steps to configure AWS Identity and Access Management